pandysong/blog/content/post/asoc_explained.md

 - Widget

   Each codec might be different.
-For example, a I2S PA, which recevies I2S data from I2S bus and playback to a speaker.
+For example, a I2S PA, which receives I2S data from I2S bus and playback to a speaker.
 This PA (represented as a Codec) could have multiple internal knob where e.g. Volume could be adjusted or where it could be digitally muted.